CoreMedia/coremedia-studio-hub/documentation/Tutorial.md

 ## Step 7 - Content Creation

-The Studio Hub comes with a default content creator and a default content mapping.
+The Content Hub comes with a default content creator and a default content mapping.
 When we setup the connector type definition in the _Connector Types_ settings document, we also linked the _Content Mapping_ document to it.
 In there, the connector types are mapping to the CoreMedia content types available with the Blueprint.